How to Do Low Heart Rate Running + 5 Tips To Get It Right

 So, how low is “low” when it comes to low HR running?

-To determine the appropriate heart rate for low heart rate training, you need to use Maffetone’s 180 Formula.
+To determine the appropriate average heart rate for low heart rate training, you need to use Maffetone’s 180 Formula.

 First, subtract your age in years from 180.